plicease-legacy/Alien-Libarchive2/README.md

 Returns the C compiler flags necessary to build against libarchive.

+Returns flags as a list in list context and combined into a string in scalar context.

 ## libs

 Returns the library flags necessary to build against libarchive.

+Returns flags as a list in list context and combined into a string in scalar context.

 ## dlls

 Returns a list of dynamic libraries (usually a list of just one library) that make up libarchive.
 This can be used for [FFI::Raw](https://metacpan.org/pod/FFI::Raw).

+Returns just the first dynamic library found in scalar context.

 ## install\_type